Bio-Back Ground

 I am a passionate and self assured individual, which is easily apparent in persona and within my teaching.
 It is my opinion that to be a successful educator, as individuals we should not only be innovative but also flexible, therefore constantly learning and attempting to apply what we have learned.
 My greatest example of this is transitioning from teaching high school students to teaching Early Years and Elementary students.
 This highlighted some of my other qualities such as adaptability, reflection, open mindedness and willingness to learn.

-Currently, my educational aspirations are to get into administration and leadership, with the future goal of becoming a Principal.
+Currently, my educational aspirations are to continue in administration and leadership.
 I however, hold close the belief that to be an effective leader you must not allow others to lead with you, but that to always be informed you need to, as best as possible keep one foot in the classroom.
 I am also a strong advocate for the idea that progression occurs as mastery of skills occurs, which to me translates that once I have participated and learned the multiple aspects of one level of administration than personally I will be ready to move on to the next.

 I am from Edmonton, Alberta, even though my parents are originally from the Fiji Islands, in the South Pacific.
 I would interpret that my ability to influence people even exists within my family, as I am the eldest if three siblings all of whom are teachers.
 This does make for some interesting conversations during family functions.